Last Updated On October 7, 2020.

 Osogbo’s very first…

-Back in Lagos, I was used to “grand cinemas” like The Maryland Mall and Ikeja City Mall among others.
-And just recently, the Osun Mall (Osogbo’s first Shopping Mall) opened its doors to spectators and shoppers.
+Back in Lagos, I was used to “grand cinemas” like Genesis Cinema at Maryland Mall and Silverbird Cinema at Ikeja City Mall among others.
+And in November of 2019, Osun Mall (Osogbo’s first Shopping Mall) opened its doors to spectators and shoppers.

 Now Watching Crawl…